 Selected Publications and Conference Proceedings

 Holstrom, C. (2020).
 The Effects of Suggested Tags and Autocomplete Features on Social Tagging Behaviors.
-Proceedings of ASIS&T 2020, Pittsburgh, PA.
+Proceedings of the Association for Information Science and Technology 57, no. 1 (2020): e263.
 Award: Best Student Paper

 Holstrom, C. (2019).
 "Is This a Chapter Book?": Parent-Involved Categorization in a Kindergarten Classroom Book Collection.
 Cataloging & Classification Quarterly, 57(2).